juliocamarero/liferay-docs/develop/new-articles/recycle-bin/01-moving-entries-to-the-recycle-bin.markdown

 consider the Jukebox portlet's [`SongAssetRenderer`](https://github.com/liferay-labs/jukebox-portlet/blob/6.2.x/docroot/WEB-INF/src/org/liferay/jukebox/asset/SongAssetRenderer.java) class.

-If you don't already have an asset renderer, you must create a trash renderer.
+If you don't already have an asset renderer or you want your entities to be displayed in a specific way in the recycle bin, you must create a trash renderer.
-In it, implement a `getTrashRenderer` method to instantiate and return a trash renderer based on the trash entry's primary key.
-For an example of accessing the trash renderer from a trash handler, consider the `getTrashRenderer` method from the Document Library class [`DLFileShortcutTrashHandler`](https://github.com/liferay/liferay-portal/blob/6.2.x/portal-impl/src/com/liferay/portlet/documentlibrary/trash/DLFileShortcutTrashHandler.java):
+In your trash handler component, implement the `getTrashRenderer` method to instantiate and return a trash renderer based on the trash entry's primary key.
+For an example of accessing the trash renderer from a trash handler, consider the `getTrashRenderer` method from the Document Library class [`DLFileShortcutTrashHandler`](https://github.com/liferay/liferay-portal/blob/master/modules/apps/collaboration/document-library/document-library-service/src/main/java/com/liferay/document/library/trash/DLFileShortcutTrashHandler.java):

     @Override
     public TrashRenderer getTrashRenderer(long classPK)